react-native-toolkit/rex-state/README.md

 The functionality of the component remains unchanged, however we now have two entities.

-- `InputState` is a class which is used to define your application state.
+- `useInput` is a hook which is used to define your application state.
-- `InputField` is a functional React Component that uses `InputState` to render it's UI.
+- `InputField` is a functional React Component that uses `useInput` hook to render it's UI.

-This decouples the UI from the State and also provides a nice & familiar class based API to define & manage your states.
+This decouples the UI from the State and also provides a nice & familiar way to write an API to define & manage your states.

 Refer the Example app.
 Documentation will be completed soon...

-### You can also try it live in [**codesandbox!**](https://codesandbox.io/s/state-management-with-rex-4olpn?fontsize=14&hidenavigation=1&theme=dark)

 ## Running the Example App